synesthesia/site2019/content/post/2023/2023-03-06-0709-how-i-narrate-my-work/index.md

 The two hurdles I have always felt with this process have been:

-- to be able to seperate the things which really can only be discussed inside my employer's organisation, and the things which potentially can be made public
+- to be able to separate the things which really can only be discussed inside my employer's organisation, and the things which potentially can be made public
 - accepting that what I write in my web spaces doesn't have to fit into any particular pattern, i.e. it is perfectly acceptable to mix professional things with personal interests, or comments on things that I have noticed.

 ## My approach in brief